 Teens in the juvenile justice system are at greater risk for pregnancy and STIs.
 50% of teen girls in the justice system experience pregnancy (HHS ).
 New Mexico has a high rate of teen pregnancy (New Mexico Voices), which increases significantly among this group.

-Our entertainment-education intervention aims to reduce sexual and other risk behaviors.
+Our entertainment-education intervention is designed to reduce sexual and other risk behaviors.
 Reducing these risks leads to improved health outcomes for young people involved or at risk of being involved in the juvenile justice system.

 Why Are Teens in New Mexico’s Juvenile Justice System at Higher Risk?